 At Bronson, find innovative treatments and services for your brain and spine health, including:

 - Neurodiagnostics – Full-service laboratory and diagnostic tests.
 This will include electromyography (EMG), a test to assess the health of your muscles and the nerve cells that control them.

 - Care, support and education – You’ll work with a comprehensive team of specialists who will help with your muscles, nerves, diet, breathing, how to access and use the best resources and more.

 - Physical therapy – a type of physical medicine that helps improve your quality of life through movement skills specifically designed for you.

 - Occupational therapy – a type of therapy where you learn activities needed in your daily life.

 - Speech therapy – a type of therapy where you learn how to speak and/or swallow.

 - Extended resources available through the ALS Association such as videos, books, magazines, newsletters and products/services to help you with daily activities.

 Multidisciplinary ALS care team

-For the ALS Clinic, Bronson has a very unique approach to make the most of your time and offer you great care.
+In addition to our more traditional diagnosis and treatment options, Bronson offers an ALS Clinic: a unique approach to make the most of your time and offer you great care.
 During your clinic visit, you’ll have the chance to meet with everyone on the team to talk about your care in a one-on-one, private setting.